Gray Television (GTN) Increases Despite Market Slip: Here's What You Need to Know

-The broadcast television company's shares have seen an increase of 21.41% over the last month, surpassing the Consumer Discretionary sector's loss of 1.18% and the S&P 500's gain of 1.96%.
+Prior to today's trading, shares of the broadcast television company had gained 24.33% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 1.65% and the S&P 500's gain of 1.79% in that time.

-The investment community will be paying close attention to the earnings performance of Gray Television in its upcoming release.
-The company is slated to reveal its earnings on August 8, 2024.
-The company is forecasted to report an EPS of $0.10, showcasing a 200% upward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $834 million, indicating a 2.58% growth compared to the corresponding quarter of the prior year.
+Market participants will be closely following the financial results of Gray Television in its upcoming release.
+The company plans to announce its earnings on August 8, 2024.
+The company's earnings per share (EPS) are projected to be $0.10, reflecting a 200% increase from the same quarter last year.
+Alongside, our most recent consensus estimate is anticipating revenue of $834 million, indicating a 2.58% upward movement from the same quarter last year.

 Investors should also pay attention to any latest changes in analyst estimates for Gray Television.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.81% lower.
-As of now, Gray Television holds a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.81% lower.
+Gray Television is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Gray Television is holding a Forward P/E ratio of 1.17.
-This signifies a discount in comparison to the average Forward P/E of 8.3 for its industry.
+Valuation is also important, so investors should note that Gray Television has a Forward P/E ratio of 1.18 right now.
+This denotes a discount relative to the industry's average Forward P/E of 8.56.

-It's also important to note that GTN currently trades at a PEG ratio of 0.12.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Broadcast Radio and Television industry currently had an average PEG ratio of 1.14 as of yesterday's close.
+We can also see that GTN currently has a PEG ratio of 0.12.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+By the end of yesterday's trading, the Broadcast Radio and Television industry had an average PEG ratio of 1.24.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry, currently bearing a Zacks Industry Rank of 100, finds itself in the top 40% echelons of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 160, placing it within the bottom 37% of over 250 industries.

 Check Out These Stocks Before They Report Earnings (Free Report)